Financial-Times/express-markdown-pages/docs/cookbook.md

 ### Sitemaps

-This example uses the [Loki](http://techfort.github.io/LokiJS/) database created by Express Markdown Pages directly to get a reference to the top-level page, then recursively iterate from there to build a hierarchical structure representing all the pages:
+This example uses the [Loki](http://techfort.github.io/LokiJS/) database created by Express Markdown Pages directly to get a reference to the top-level page, then recursively iterates from there to build a hierarchical structure representing all of the pages:

 ```js
 function createSitemapFromPage(allPages, page) {